-Katherine Corecig is a freelance violist and composer with an interesting musical background.
+Katherine Corecig is a freelance violist (and fledgling composer)with an interesting musical background.
 After beginning violin lessons at the age of three with Daphne Murname, Katherine received a fairly traditional classical violin education.
 During her high school years she fell in love with jazz and became immersed in this idiom, leading her to complete a Bachelor of Music in jazz performance at the WA Academy of Performing Arts and switching her attention to the viola during the first year of this degree.
 She then went back to her musical ‘roots’, embarking on a Bachelor of Music degree in classical viola performance at the University of Western Australia, from which she graduated with First-Class Honours in 2010 under the tutelage of Tzvi Friedl.

 A keen chamber musician, Katherine has been a member of the Sartory String Quartet since its formation in 2003 and has enjoyed taking part in several other chamber ensemble incarnations on both modern and baroque viola.
 As an orchestral player, Katherine performs as a casual violist with the WA Symphony Orchestra and has performed in both principal and rank and file positions in the WA Philharmonic Orchestra, Juniper Chamber Orchestra, Australian Opera Studio Orchestra and several others.
-She was a 2006 Australian Chamber Orchestra Emerging Artist and part of the ‘ACO2’ and currently plays as Principal Violist with the new Perth Symphony Orchestra.
+She was a 2006 Australian Chamber Orchestra Emerging Artist and part of the ‘ACO2’ and has performed frequently as Principal Violist with the new Perth Symphony Orchestra.

 Katherine's new soundtrack for Buster Keaton’s silent feature length film ‘The General’ premiered live to a